corespring/msgr.js/README.md

     grunt test

-We have some ui tests
+We have some local ui tests :

-    grunt regression
+    grunt regression #will run the local tests

+And the same tests running on sauce labs:

+    grunt webdriver:sauceLabs #will run the ie8 tests on saucelabs

+You'll need the following env vars set:
+* SAUCE_USERNAME
+* SAUCE_PASSWORD
+* MSGR_BASE_URL

+You'll also need to deploy the files somewhere sauce labs can access them, at the moment we have corespring-msgr.herokuapp.com set up ping ed for access.

 ## Usage